SkynetLabs/skynet-docs/source/index.html.md

 **Latest version:** <a href='v3'>v3</a> ([Update Guide](v3#updating-from-v2))

 Welcome to the Skynet SDK docs!
+To learn more about Skynet, see the [Skynet support docs](https://support.siasky.net/).

 We have SDK support for several languages: